Science technical support

-The Science Technical Support (STS) and Science Program Support & Facilities Management (SPSFM) units work closely together to develop and maintain the technology and scientific facilities needed to support Antarctic science.
+The Science Technical Support (STS) unit works together closely to develop and maintain the technology and scientific facilities needed to support Antarctic science.

 Marine Science Support

 Marine Science Support provides technical support for marine science.
 This includes everything from running a fleet of small boats, to administering the Division's dive program.